distbit0/convertLinks/README.md

 - `python-dateutil` (Discord timestamps)

 ## Output
-- Gists are created/updated via the local `writeGist` repo and returned as URLs.
+- Gists are created/updated via the internal gist writer and returned as URLs.
 - Temporary files are written to `tmp/` and logs to `logs/`.